ahrocha96/note-manager/README.md

 # note-manager

+# Test at this link: http://ss-notes.000webhostapp.com

+# To test on localhost:

-# install php version 5.5 or newer
+#install php version 5.5 or newer

-# install MySQL
+#install MySQL

 #change root user localhost pass word to "thisisagoodpassword" in MySQL